joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 npm start
 ~~~

-An now enjoy writing a component based SPA with only very few KB of lib code.
+An now enjoy writing a component based SPA with only 34 KB of lib code in total.

-# Recap
+# Summary

-Is it worth coding with NYAF and vanilla JS?
+Is it worth coding with NYAF and vanilla JS/TS?
 For smaller projects and for apps that must load quickly, yes.

-The zipped package of the lib is 7 KBytes.
-Expanded just 20 KBytes.
-Demo code is 115 KB but already includes a good bunch of Bootstrap's CSS.
+Actual sizes (0.5.11):

+* Lib:    31 KB --> 10 KB zipped (always needed)
+* Forms:  43 KB --> 13 KB zipped (Forms binding, validation, decorators)
+* Store:  34 KB --> 11 KB zipped (Flux like store for state management)

+* Total: 108 KB --> 34 KB zipped all files together for your project

 However, compared with React or Angular it's a lot simpler.
-Compared to Vue or Polymer it's simpler and even smaller, but the delta is not that thrilling.
+Compared to Vue, Svelte or Polymer it's simpler and even smaller, but the delta is not that thrilling.

 ## Tool Support